chef/chef-web-docs/chef_master/source/install_bootstrap.rst

      - The ``knife bootstrap`` subcommand is issued from a workstation.
 The hostname, IP address, or FQDN of the target node is issued as part of this command.
 An SSH connection is established with the target node using port 22.
 A shell script is assembled using the chef-full.erb (the default bootstrap template), and is then executed on the target node.

    * - **Get the install script from Chef**
-     - On UNIX- and Linux-based machines: The shell script that is derived from the chef-full.erb bootstrap template will make a request to the Chef website to get the most recent version of a second shell script (``install.sh``).
+     - The shell script that is derived from the chef-full.erb bootstrap template will make a request to the Chef website to get the most recent version of a second shell script (``install.sh``).

        On Microsoft Windows machines: The batch file that is derived from the windows-chef-client-msi.erb bootstrap template will make a request to the Chef website to get the .msi installer.
    * - **Get the Chef Infra Client package from Chef**